Consequences of Narcotics Addiction

 Health Consequences

-For long-term users, narcotics addictions greatly impair a person’s physical health leaving him or her susceptible to sickness and disease conditions.
+For long-term users, narcotics addictions greatly impair a person’s physical health, leaving him or her susceptible to sickness and disease conditions.
 With little to no appetite for food, addicts tend to develop poor nutritional habits that work to compromise the body’s immune system over time.

-Narcotic abuse also takes a toll on liver and kidney functions, the two organs responsible for eliminating toxin wastes from the body.
+Narcotic abuse also takes a toll on liver and kidney functions, the two organs responsible for eliminating toxic wastes from the body.
 These effects further compromise a person’s health status.
 Heart conditions, gastrointestinal problems and respiratory illnesses are just a few of the health consequences that can result.

 Mindset & Motivations